 In the next round, undesirable photos are deleted.
 Images such as belly shots, images where the wing is blocking the canopy, and what I’m calling “going away” shots.
 Starting with belly photos, I feel looking at the belly of an aircraft makes for a boring and uninteresting photo.
 Unless there is something of interest such as ordinance, open weapons bays or if your lucky, firing flares.
 An easy way to go about it is to ask yourself this question, “Why are my viewers going to look at this?”
 If you don’t have an answer, it goes in the bin.
 Next are images where the wing of the plane is blocking the view of the canopy.
 It’s an odd situation that happens soon after an aircraft passes in front of you and starts to head away.
 Its more noticeable with smaller low wing aircraft.
 I reject these images if I already have one showing the cockpit.
 And finally, “going away” photos.
 There are along the same lines of belly shots.
 An image where your subject is going away from you and has no visual appeal.
 But some “going away” images are cool.
 For example, photos with afterburner blazing and or vapor of some sort.

-Now, I am down to about 250 images.
-In this round, it’s time to get rid of the multiples or duplicate images that looks the same but shot on different days.
-For instants, Sunday’s weather crapped out and very few Sunday images made the cut.
-Here are two similar shots, the first one is from Friday’s show and the second is from Sunday’s show.
-I feel Friday images are much better than Sundays.
-After this round, my image count should be in the 100 to 120ish range.
+Now I am down to about 250 images.
+In this round, it is time to get rid of the duplicate images that look the same but are shot on different days.
+There is no reason to show multiple images of the same aircraft especially at similar angles.
+This is harder to do if the weather is similar during the duration of an event.
+Sunday the weather crapped out and made this round of deletions much easier.
+There are very few Sunday images that made to cut.
+Here are two sets of duplicate shots, the first one is from Saturday’s show and the second is from Sunday.
+The Saturday image is clearly has better light.
+At the end of this round, my image counts is down to 100-120.